Oyama Shrine (Ishikawa)

 Oyama Shrine (尾山神社, Oyama-jinja) is a Shinto shrine in Kanazawa, Ishikawa, Japan.

 The shrine was established in 1599, dedicated to Maeda Toshiie (the first lord of Kaga Domain), in Utatsu-yama (卯辰山), east of Kanazawa.
 It was moved to its present location in 1873 and renamed to Oyama-jinja.
 The main gate was constructed in 1875.
 This gate is a peculiar mix of traditional Japanese, Chinese, and European religious architectural elements.
 The gate is 25 m high including the lightning rod.
 The third floor is particular famous for its Dutch stained-glass windows.
 It is said that the third floor was also used as a lighthouse.
-The gate was designated an Important Cultural Asset on August 29, 1950.
+The gate was designated an Important Cultural Property on May 13, 1935.